nrccstat/AI-voice-assistant/README.md

 - Node.js and npm installed.
 - Python 3.8+ and pip installed.
 - LiveKit instance running and accessible.
-- Environment variables for LiveKit URL, API Key, and API Secret configured (e.g., in a `.env` file in the backend directory).
+- Environment variables for LiveKit URL, API Key, and API Secret configured (e.g., in a `.env` file at the project root).
 - OpenAI API key configured (if using the OpenAI plugin).

-### Backend Setup
+### Frontend Setup

-1. Navigate to the `backend` directory:
+1. Install npm dependencies from the project root:
     ```bash
-    cd LiveKit-AI-Car-Call-Centre/backend
+    npm install
     ```
+2. Create a `.env` file at the project root with your LiveKit URL (if needed, depending on how the frontend connects):
+    ```env
+    VITE_LIVEKIT_URL=ws://localhost:7880
+    ```

+### Backend Setup (Optional for running frontend only)

-2. Install Python dependencies (assuming a `requirements.txt` exists or you create one):
+1. Install Python dependencies from the project root (assuming a `requirements.txt` exists or you create one):
     ```bash
     pip install -r requirements.txt
     # or install individually if no requirements.txt
     # pip install livekit-agents livekit-plugins-openai livekit-plugins-silero python-dotenv
     ```
-3. Create a `.env` file in the `backend` directory with your LiveKit and OpenAI credentials:
+2. Create a `.env` file at the project root with your LiveKit and OpenAI credentials:
     ```env
     LIVEKIT_URL=ws://localhost:7880
     LIVEKIT_API_KEY=YOUR_API_KEY